tw3lveparsecs/azure-bicep-management-groups/readme.md

 }
 ```

-### Example 2 - Management Group with management group parent and subscriptions
+### Example 2 - Management Group with management group as parent and subscriptions
 ``` bicep
 targetScope = 'tenant'